 The overall goal of any animal being admitted into our care, is the ultimate release back into the wild after treatment has been successfully completed.

-To be able to accommodate every wildlife species of any size or kind, we have a wide array of enclosures and pens, all adequate for each animal’s needs, and are continuosly adapting and growing.
+To be able to accommodate every wildlife species of any size or kind, we have a wide array of enclosures and pens, all adequate for each animal’s needs, and are continuously adapting and growing.

 Our hopes are that by the time the new generation of vets step into the field, human-wildlife conflict would have been lessened through many different possibilities of proven mitigations.
 Yet, the only way to achieve this is continuous education about the importance of conservation and sustainability.